 Benjamin’s newest colleague, Abdel (Reda Kateb), is a doctor from Algeria who must work as an intern in France before he can be certified.
-Abdel is Benjamin opposite in every way.
+Abdel is Benjamin’s opposite in every way.
 Where Benjamin is green, Abdel is experienced.
 Where Benjamin buys into the social structure of the hospital, Abdel chooses to remain outside it.
 Where Benjamin makes shady and impulsive decisions, Abdel remains confident and collected.
 And, most importantly, where Benjamin looks to work his way up in the hospital, Abdel’s interest never wavers from the patients.

-Although not apart of the original or modern Hippocratic oath, “First do no harm” cuts to the very core of what a person entering the medical field hopes to achieve.
-Yes, there is money to be made and yes, there is power in curing the sick and fixing the broken, but at their core, all doctors, physicians, nurses and surgeons try to do no harm.
+Although not a part of the original or modern Hippocratic oath, “First do no harm,” cuts to the very core of what a person entering the medical field hopes to achieve.
+Yes, there is money to be made.
+And, yes, there is power in curing the sick and fixing the broken, but at their core, all doctors, physicians, nurses, and surgeons try to do no harm.
 They are here to help, but often bureaucracy gets in that way and corrupts.

 Hippocrates is a strong narrative that, unfortunately, makes two crippling missteps.
-The first involves a character getting blitz drunk and creating havoc, the other is that same character getting his Hollywood ending, one where he even looks over his shoulder into the camera.
+The first involves a character getting blitz drunk and creating havoc.
+The other is that same character getting his Hollywood ending, one where he even looks over his shoulder into the camera.
 It’s an atrocious ending to an otherwise excellent film that manages to dig deeper into a subject often ignored.